Create calculated tables in Power BI Desktop

-Just like normal tables, calculated tables can have relationships with other tables.
-The columns in your calculated table have data types, formatting, and can belong to a data category.
-You can name your columns whatever you want, and add them to a report visualization just like other fields.
-Calculated tables are re-calculated if any of the tables it pulls data from are refreshed or updated in any way.
+Just like other Power BI Desktop tables, calculated tables can have relationships with other tables.
+Calculated table columns have data types, formatting, and can belong to a data category.
+You can name your columns whatever you want, and add them to report visualizations just like other fields.
+Calculated tables are recalculated if any of the tables they pull data from are refreshed or updated.

-Jeff’s new Western Region Employees table appears just like any other table in the Fields list.
-He can create relationships to other tables, add calculated columns and measures, and add any of its fields to reports just like any other table.
+A new table named Western Region Employees is created, and appears just like any other table in the Fields pane.
+You can create relationships to other tables, add measures and calculated columns, and add the fields to reports just like with any other table.

 Functions for calculated tables

-Calculated tables can be defined by any DAX expression that returns a table, including a simple reference to another table.
+You can define a calculated table by any DAX expression that returns a table, including a simple reference to another table.
 For example:

+This article provides only a quick introduction to calculated tables.
 You can use calculated tables with DAX to solve many analytical problems.
-We’ve only provided a quick introduction to calculated tables here.
-As you start working with calculated tables, here are some of the more common DAX table functions you might find useful:
+Here are some of the more common DAX table functions you might use:

-See the DAX Function Reference for these and other table returning DAX functions.
+See the DAX Function Reference for these and other DAX functions that return tables.